gvwilson/sensibleadventures/cloudherd/cloudherd.md

 and changing direction like bats chasing bugs on a summer's evening.

 When they were done, Indy pushed her plate away and reached across the table to squeeze her daughter's hand.
-"You can stay here if you want."
+"You really can stay here if you want, you know."

 Noxy squeezed back.
 "I know.
 But then who will look after you?"